Penguins win back-to-back Stanley Cups with 2-0 victory over Nashville

 There was a moment in the second round of the 2017 Stanley Cup playoffs when things didn’t look so good for Sidney Crosby – or the Pittsburgh Penguins.
 Crosby happened to be in the wrong place (the front of the Washington Capitals’ net) at the wrong time (when Alex Ovechkin and Matt Niskanen concussed him as he was trying to make a play).

-Crosby missed one game in the series, looked out of sync for a couple more, but got it back just in time for the Penguins to defeat past the Capitals, the NHL’s top regular season team.
+Crosby missed one game in the series, looked out of sync for a couple more, but got it back just in time for the Penguins to defeat the Capitals, the NHL’s top regular season team.
 They were like that throughout the two-month playoff grind.

 Whenever Pittsburgh needed to up the ante, they did – mostly through the sheer will and determination of Crosby and his right-hand man, Evgeni Malkin.